mafredri/asustor_as-6xxt/README.md

 * Debian with full disk encryption (raid-1)
     * Unlock via SSH
 * A second raid-1 (scratch disk)
-* Looking for replacement RAM
+* RAM: 1x 2GB (KVR1333D3S8S9)
+    * Replaces the internal 1GB module (A-Data)
-    * My 2GB module (KVR1333D3S8S9) causes the system to slow to a crawl :(
+    * Putting RAM in the expansion slot slows my system to a crawl :(
-    * Maybe remove internal 1GB for a total of 4GB
+    * Replacing with a 4GB module soon

 ## Why did I start this?